vintasoftware/tapioca-wrapper/README.md

 ```

 Now, lets explore!!
 Go to [https://developers.facebook.com/tools/explorer/](https://developers.facebook.com/tools/explorer/), click "Get Access Token", select all "User Data Permissions" and "Extended Permissions" and click "Get Access Token".
 This will give you an teporary access token to play with Facebook API.
 In case it expires, just generate a new one.
-Now click "Debug", and grab the "App ID".

 ``` python
 from tapioca_facebook import Facebook